MikeRogers0/MikeRogersIO/src/_videos/2021-02-16-how-to-inline-css-styles-in-email-mailers-using-premailer-rails.md

 layout: video
 title: How to Inline CSS Styles in Email Mailers Using premailer-rails
 id: 8eah-f24DlY
-published_at: '2021-02-16T17:30:00+00:00'
+published_at: '2021-02-16T16:30:31Z'
+---
----Did you know you can inline CSS in Ruby on Rail's mailers using the premailer-rails gem?
+Did you know you can inline CSS in Ruby on Rail's mailers using the premailer-rails gem?
 You just need to drop it in & it'll just work!

 You can also use postcss-css-variables to calculate the value of CSS Variables, so they'll fallback perfectly in older email clients such as Outlook.